kunalkathuria/SVXplorer/README.md

 The final BEDPE and VCF files are written in the results folder.
 Intermediate BEDPE files using only PE/PE and SR mappings are stored in the "workspace" directory.

-### EXPERT-USER-TUNABLE PARAMETERS
+### TUNABLE PARAMETERS

-For the more advanced user, there are certain parameters in SVXplorer that can be manipulated and tailored to the nature of the user's input data.
+For the advanced user, there are certain parameters in SVXplorer that can be manipulated and tailored to the nature of the input data.
 These are not accessible from the command line.
 Unless noted otherwise, they are found in the sequential global variable list in bin/SVXplorer.

+1.MAP_THRESH: minimum mapping quality for a PE alignment to enter the SVXplorer pipeline.
+By default, this is set to 1, which implies that reads where the given alignment is more likely than the second best alignment are included.
+Since mapping quality is the phred-scaled posterior probability that the mapping position of this read is incorrect, the user might want to modify this to improve precision, based on their needs.

-1.MAP_THRESH: minimum mapping quality for a PE alignment to enter the SVXplorer pipeline 2.PE_THRESH_MIN, PE_THRESH_MAX: minimum and maximum cutoffs for the dynamic support threshold calculation via linear model (please see manuscript for details) for PE-only variant calls
+2.PE_THRESH_MIN, PE_THRESH_MAX: minimum and maximum cutoffs for the dynamic support threshold calculation via linear model (please see manuscript for details) for PE-only variant calls.
+We require at least 3 paired-end reads to support the same variant, before it is considered.
+As the coverage increases, the minimum reuired coverage is dynamically selected between [PE_THRESH_MIN, PE_THRESH_MAX].
+Increasing these should increase precision, though it may lead to decrease in sensitivity.

-3.SR_THRESH_MIN, SR_THRESH_MAX: same as above for SR-only variant calls
+3.SR_THRESH_MIN, SR_THRESH_MAX: same as above for variant calls that are only supported by split-reads.
+Bu default these are set to 3 and 6 respectively.

-4. MQ_SR: minimum mapping quality for split alignments to be considered
+4. MQ_SR: minimum mapping quality for split alignments to be considered.
+By default this is set to 10.

-5. SLOP_SR: maximum distance between reference locations of split alignments to become part of the same variant
+5. SLOP_SR: maximum distance between reference locations of split alignments to become part of the same variant.
+Split read alignments can be heavily influenced by the sorrounding bases.
+If two split alignments are within SLOP_SR bases, then they are considered to be supporting the same variant.
+If the user runs a local indel realignment, then this can be reduced without a loss in sensitivity.

 6. DEL_CN_SUPP_THRESH (DUP_CN_SUPP_THRESH): variant-region coverage threshold to call a deletion (duplication) as a fraction of median chromosome coverage.
 Local coverage lower (higher) than this value will cause a deletion (duplication) to be called.
+By default this is set to 0.8(1.15).
+The user should maniplulate these based on the coverage distribution of their dataset.

 7. MIN_PILEUP_THRESH in bin/covPUFilter.py: specifies the minimum number of mappable bases that should be used to calculate local coverage in a variant region for the thresholds in 6) to be effective. ("MIN_PILEUP_THRESH_NH" in the same file should be set to the same value.)
+This value is set to 80 by default.

 8.pe_low, pe_high, sr_low, sr_high, covg_low, covg_high in bin/uniqueSupportFilter.py: (covg_low,pe_low) and (covg_high, pe_high) define the (x,y) points to be joined by a line and interpolated between to set the dynamic support threshold given the coverage of the data in question (please see manuscript for details on the model).
 Same for sr_high, sr_low.
 Changing these parameters alters the slope/position of the linear model.

 Users familiar with their data and SVXplorer scripts can alter these parameters to suit the nature of their input data.
 For example, if one is processing very high-quality alignment data or is processing simulated data for specific analysis, one could lower the above mapping quality thresholds (in addition to choosing a low threshold via the "-q" option in command-line) to any value greater than 0.
 One can also use lower read-support values corresponding to "covg_low" and "covg_high" to alter the dynamic support model calculated by SVXplorer.
 The fixed local coverage thresholds to call deletions and duplications can also be made more strict or relaxed depending upon the needs of the user and quality of input data.
 MIN_PILEUP_THRESH can be manipulated based on the scale precision of the user's mappable region file (if using one different from SVXplorer's).
 It can be increased to be conservative or decreased to be more liberal in filtering variants.

+We plan to expose more of these variables as we document their effects on the final results.